 The Fund's policy over credit risk is to minimise its exposure to counterparties with perceived higher risk of default by dealing only with counterparties that meet the credit standards set out in the Fund's prospectus and by holding collateral.
 Credit risk is mitigated to some extent by limiting the Fund's exposure to a single debtor.
 Home Mortgage Bank provides 100% guarantee on default of any of these assets.
 This risk is further mitigated by only investing in mortgages.
 Therefore, there is reduced risk involved, since failure by the mortgage customer to pay their instalments would result in the selling of the property and using the funds received from the sale to either repay the unit holder or to invest in another property.
 Credit risk is monitored regularly by the manager in accordance with the policies and procedures put in place.
-If the credit risk is not in accordance with the investment policy or guidelines of the Fund, then the manager is obliged to rebalance the portfolio to be in compliance with the Fund's policies.
+If the credit risk is not in accordance the portfolio to be in compliance with the Fund's policies.